Skip to content

 Generating the OCA Bundle JSON File from Source

-Repeat the generation process for each OCA Bundle you are creating (e.g., per unique watermark value).
+Repeat for each OCA Bundle you are creating (e.g., per unique watermark value).

 Creating the PR

-The PR MUST be reviewed by an OCA Maintainer, and SHOULD be approved by whomever requested the PR in the first place.
+The PR MUST be reviewed by an OCA Maintainer and SHOULD be approved by the original requester.
+Once merged, the OCA Bundle becomes available to wallets.
+Future updates follow the same process.